eliminaterabies/pipeline/README.md

 `make SD_dogs.report.html.go` will often work to make the report _and_ automatically open it on your screen.

 To add a new report to the pipeline, it should be sufficient to make (and commit) a new config file branch/<yourbranch>.R, and then follow steps above.

+## Working on the pipeline

+## Editing the report

+You should be able to edit report.rmd in a straightforward manner in rstudio or any text editor.
+There are probably issues that will arise if and when we start working on other branches.